tfrere/comic-book-generator/server/README.md

-# Don't Look Up - Server
+# Comic Book Generator - Server

-Backend for the Don't Look Up narrative game, powered by Mistral AI for story generation.
+Backend for the Comic Book Generator, powered by Mistral AI for story generation.

 ## 🧠 Architecture